 In fact, when I emailed Percíllio later on, I had to wait for an answer since he was on a mission to chase away the large number of swallows that was invading an installation of Petrobras – Brazil’s oil company.
 Percíllio offers an environmental control of pests while he himself has found a way to pay his bills.

-A Last Bird Story
+One Last Bird Story

 After our two-hour walk Percíllio tells me one more story, but I can no longer follow what he is saying – I am too tired.
 I understand the words eggs, monkeys and tape but their link remains a mystery.